dotnet/csharplang/proposals/low-level-struct-improvements.md

     public RS(ref (int, int) tuple)
     {
         // Error: even though the ref-safe-to-escape of `tuple.Item1` is to the calling method, the
-        // constructor is not annotated with [RefFieldsEscape] hence only known heap values are
+        // constructor is not annotated with [RefFieldEscapes] hence only known heap values are
         // allowed
         _field = ref tuple.Item1;
     }